Graduate Student Resources

 Important Deadlines

-Requests for Proposal Defense should be submitted two (2) weeks prior to the actual defense date.
-Proposal defenses can be scheduled any time during the academic semester as long as the supervisory committee is present.
-When planning/scheduling a proposal defense please note that a student MAY NOT defend their final dissertation in the same semester or within 90 calendar days of the date in which they successfully defended their proposal.
+Requests for Proposal Defense should be submitted at least ten (10) calendar days prior to the actual defense date.
+Proposal defense sessions can be scheduled any time during the academic semester as long as the entire supervisory committee is present.
+When planning and scheduling a proposal defense session, please note that a student MAY NOT defend their final dissertation in the same semester or within 90 calendar days of the date in which they successfully defended their proposal.

-Requests for Final Dissertation Defense should be submitted two (2) weeks prior to the actual defense date.
-The Office of Graduate Studies Electronic Thesis & Dissertation website provides a list of ETD Deadlines for each semester.
-Below are the dissertation deadlines for the College of Education as they fit with the ETD Deadlines provided by the office of Graduate Studies.
-When planning/scheduling a proposal defense please note that a student MAY NOT defend their final dissertation in the same semester or within 90 calendar days of the date in which they successfully defended their proposal.
+Requests for the Final Dissertation Defense should be submitted at least ten (10) calendar days prior to the actual defense date.
+All doctoral students are required to follow the dissertation deadlines established by the Electronic Thesis & Dissertation office for the current semester.
+The "Current Dissertation Deadlines" link below provides the dissertation deadlines for the College of Education as they fit with the university-wide ETD Deadlines.
+When planning and scheduling a final defense session, please note that a student MAY NOT defend their final dissertation in the same semester or within 90 calendar days of the date in which they successfully defended their proposal.

 Current Dissertation Deadlines